Fox Broadcasting Company: Children's programming

 Fox began airing children's programming on September 8, 1990, with the debut of the Fox Children's Network (rebranded as the Fox Kids Network in 1991, and then to simply Fox Kids in 1998), a programming block that aired on Saturday mornings and weekday afternoons.
 Programming within the Fox Kids block consisted mainly of animated series, although it also featured some live-action series as part of the lineup.
-Shows featured in the block included Bobby's World, X-Men, Spider-Man, The Tick, Fun House, Goosebumps and Digimon; it also aired select shows from Warner Bros.
+Shows featured in the block included Bobby's World, Eek!
+The Cat, X-Men, Spider-Man, The Tick, Fun House, Goosebumps, Casper, Dragon Ball Z (the Ocean English dub) and Digimon; it also aired select shows from Warner Bros.
 Animation including the popular animated series Tiny Toon Adventures, Animaniacs and Batman: The Animated Series (Warner Bros. pulled Batman and Animaniacs from the Fox Kids lineup in September 1995, moving both shows, as well as Tiny Toons – which had already ended its run – to the newly launched Kids' WB block on The WB).
 Fox Kids' most successful series, however, was Mighty Morphin Power Rangers (from eventual sister company and Fox Kids co-parent Saban Entertainment), which debuted in 1993 and became the block's flagship program until it moved to ABC and Toon Disney in 2002.

 In October 2001, Fox sold its children's division, Saban Entertainment and Fox Family Worldwide (the parent subsidiary of cable network Fox Family Channel, now Freeform) to The Walt Disney Company for $5.3 billion.
 The network relegated the Fox Kids block to Saturdays in January 2002 (turning over the two-hour timeslot held by the weekday block to its owned-and-operated and affiliated stations, rather than retaining the slots and filling them with adult-oriented daytime shows); then on September 14, 2002, as part of a time-lease agreement with 4Kids Entertainment to program the remaining four-hour Saturday morning lineup, Fox Kids was replaced by a new children's program block called FoxBox (which was renamed 4Kids TV in January 2005).
-Notable programs in that block include Yu-Gi-Oh!, Kirby: Right Back at Ya!, Sonic X and One Piece.
+Notable programs in that block include Yu-Gi-Oh!, Kirby: Right Back at Ya!, Sonic X, Teenage Mutant Ninja Turtles (2003), Shaman King and One Piece.